wangxiao5791509/LGSearch_DDGAN_PyTorch/README.md

 ## Train
 1. Prepare the dataset for the training of TANet.
-Here, we provide a [small dataset]() for the training (Only used to show the entire training process).
+Here, we provide a [small dataset](https://drive.google.com/file/d/1X5HIez6LYB9sStod-hYbdLicqC2t_C1I/view?usp=sharing) for the training (Only used to show the entire training process).
 The initial weights for C3D model is available [**here**](https://drive.google.com/file/d/16WzOTmHNgKuZ7GbTa8FT_moUVHbbUFvz/view?usp=sharing).

 2. Modify the related path in the code according to your settings

-3. Execute following script
+3. Execute the following script
 ~~~
 python train.py
 ~~~